kayladonovan/project-lab01-group7-circleci/README.md

      WalkinClinic > app > src > androidTest > java > com > example > walkinClinicv01

 	Test classes of successfull logins of Admin, Patients and Employees were implemented.
 Further, tests for expected failed logins were also created.
-	Note both JUnit tests and Espresso tests were used.
+	Note JUnit tests were used.

 ### RUNTIME SCREENSHOTS
 Please note: